-The common challenge faced by the project partners is to ensure efficient management of green infrastructure created by lowland rivers of the bordering region, where the status of river ecosystems and landscapes is not fully satisfactory.
-To find out more – please read project’s informative leaflet.
+The common challenge faced by the project partners was to ensure efficient management of green infrastructure created by lowland rivers of the bordering region, where the status of river ecosystems and landscapes is not fully satisfactory.
+To find out more, please read project’s informative leaflet.

-Project aims to enhance river-based green infrastructure by integrating ecosystem and landscape concepts in to the planning and integrated management of the lowland rivers at local and regional scale.
-This will be achieved by strengthening cooperation between public authorities and stakeholders and supporting local and regional authorities with know-how by implementing measures and practices to enhance river based green infrastructure.
+Project aimed to enhance river-based green infrastructure by integrating ecosystem and landscape concepts in to the planning and integrated management of the lowland rivers at local and regional scale.
+This was achieved by strengthening cooperation between public authorities and stakeholders and supporting local and regional authorities with know-how by implementing measures and practices to enhance river based green infrastructure.

 The project main activities:

-– establish cooperation via the Stakeholder Panel and training components on landscape and green infrastructure planning and management;
+- established cooperation via the Stakeholder Panel on landscape and green infrastructure planning and management;

-– elaborate Methodology for Regional Landscape and Green Infrastructure Planning in Lowland Areas: available here.
+- elaborated Methodology for Regional Lanscapde and Green Infrastructure Planning in Lowland Areas: available here.

-The project will have direct positive impact of sustainable development as it supports the implementation of the Programme’s Priority I related to resource efficiency and environmental friendly behavior.
+The project had direct positive impact of sustainable development as it supports the implementation of the Programme’s Priority I related to resource efficiency and environmental friendly behavior.
 Moreover, the maintenance of green infrastructure requires integration of ecological, cultural, economic and societal perspectives into planning and management.
-These perspectives form the key pillars of the sustainable development where the multiple effects shall be considered in policy development planning and implementation.
+These perspectives form the key pillars of the sustainable development where the multiple effects were considered in policy development planning and implementation.

-The collaboration between the two countries in development of joint methodology and approaches for lowland river landscape management would not only strengthen co-operation, experience exchange and mutual benefits in the planning process, but also create better opportunities for future joint actions in maintenance the common assets of the lowlands in the border region, including biodiversity, landscape and the green infrastructure supporting it.
+The collaboration between the two countries in development of joint methodology and approaches for lowland river landscape management was not only strengthen co-operation, experience exchange and mutual benefits in the planning process, but also created better opportunities for future joint actions in maintenance the common assets of the lowlands in the border region, including biodiversity, landscape and the green infrastructure supporting it.